 There are so many types of caulk in the marketplace, and not all of them provide the best protection against moisture intrusion and air leaks around the windows.
 Below are our top three recommendations for you to consider when selecting a new type of caulk:

 - Silicone Caulk: This is a type of caulk sealant that is purely made up of silicone material.
 Its inorganic nature makes it both waterproof and robust enough to withstand extreme weather conditions.
 This property further makes silicone caulk highly adhesive (except on wood surfaces), can last up to twenty years, and is ideal for sealing exterior window joints.
 The best way to remove silicone caulk from aluminum window frames is by applying a commercial sealant remover before scraping it away.

 - Acrylic Latex Caulk: This type of caulk comprises synthetic materials that resemble natural latex.
 It is a water-based type of sealant that is paintable and mainly intended for sealing molding gaps around interior windows (especially along with wood trims).
 Acrylic latex caulk usually forms stiff joints when dry.
 Using isopropyl alcohol or a commercial caulk remover is the best way to loosen and remove this type of caulk.

 - Butyl Rubber Caulk: Due to the Plastic-sealing compounds, butyl rubber caulk is an excellent caulking option for outdoor window frames.
 It is highly resistant to aging, UV radiation, and moisture.
-Its chemical makeup makes it resilient, paintable, and perfect for masonry siding.
+Its chemical makeup makes it resilient, paintable, and perfect for masonry siding (see also our article on cinder blocks) (see also our article on cinder blocks) (see also our article on cinder blocks).
 Unlike the other two, this type of caulk is best removed by a combination of heating and scraping.